wms2/mywms/README.md

 - Make a set of entity services with equal behavior
 - Only one BundleHelper/Translator
 - Move remote services into separate modules
+- Add versions and history to stored jasperreports
+- Replenish strategies to distinguish between long term reserve and reserve in the near of a picking location
+- Dialogs to consolidate stocks.
+Manual cleanup.
+- Distinguish between active and inactive products

+## Contribute

 __If you have any enhancements, please contribute to the project!__